 When it comes to running a business most entrepreneurs and executives would agree, any option that gives them time back is one they will grab with both hands.
-The first step is filing Form 7004 with the IRS to request the automatic extension for your business (more in-depth instructions from the IRS found here).
+The first step is filing Form 7004 with the IRS to request the automatic extension for your business.
 As you file, be sure to keep an eye out for errors and completeness.
 The IRS will only grant your business the extension if you complete Form 7004 in full and pay any tax you owe.

 - [Checklist] Getting Your Books in Shape Before the End of the Year—a handy checklist that guides you to the financial reports you’ll need to file your taxes and claim your deductions.